Photos from Cincinnati vs. UT-Martin on September 1st, 2016.

 Photos from UCF @ Cincinnati on Oct.
 31, 2015.

 The University of Cincinnati football team beat UCF 52-7 on Saturday, Oct.
 31, at Nippert Stadium.

-Tuberville, widely regarded as one of the top coaches and recruiters in college football, holds a career mark of 149-85.
-In his first two seasons at UC, he has led the Bearcats to an 18-8 mark, a 2014 American Athletic Conference Football Championship and two bowl appearances.
+Tuberville, widely regarded as one of the top coaches and recruiters in college football, holds a career mark of 155-90.
+In his first three seasons at UC, he led the Bearcats to a 25-13 record, a 2014 American Athletic Conference Football Championship and three bowl appearances.

 He came to UC after three years at Texas Tech, where he led the Red Raiders to a 20-17 mark and a pair of bowl appearances.